circleci/circleci-docs/jekyll/_cci2/orb-author.md

     No, I'll handle everything myself.
 ```

+If you would simply like a convenient way of downloading the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) you can opt to handle everything yourself.

+We will however select to take the automated route.
+With this option, the [Orb-Project-Template](https://github.com/CircleCI-Public/Orb-Project-Template) will be downloaded and automatically modified with our custom options.
+After, the project will be automatically followed on CircleCI with an automated CI/CD pipeline included.
+We'll expend more on the included CI pipeline in our [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/#section=configuration) documentation.

-**5)** You will be asked a short series of questions to configure and setup your orb such as your [namespace]({{site.baseurl}}/2.0/orb-concepts/#namespaces) and orb name.
+#### 4) You will be asked a short series of questions to configure and setup your orb such as your [namespace]({{site.baseurl}}/2.0/orb-concepts/#namespaces) and orb name.
+{:.no_toc}

 In the background the `orb init` command will be copying and customizing the [Orb Project Template](https://github.com/CircleCI-Public/Orb-Project-Template) based on your inputs.
 There is a detailed `README.md` file within each directory that contains helpful information specific to that directory.

+You will also be asked for the remote git repository URL which we obtained in step 1.
+Ensure you are using the `HTTPS` URL.

-**6)** When prompted, in a separate terminal, push the changes up to Github.
+#### 5) When prompted, in a separate terminal, push the changes up to Github.
+{:.no_toc}

 During the setup process, the `orb init` command will take several steps to prepare your automated orb development pipeline.
-The modified template code produced by the CLI must be pushed to the repository before the CLI can continue and automatically follow your project on CircleCI.com.
+The modified template code produced by the CLI must be pushed to the repository before the CLI can continue and automatically follow your project on CircleCI.com successfully.

 ```bash
 $ git push origin master